You’re a kind, forgiving person.

 - You talk to yourself much more harshly than you would talk to anyone else

-Old ways of thinking, feeling and acting can keep you stuck in people pleasing, perfectionism and procrastination.
+Old ways of thinking, feeling and acting can keep you stuck in people pleasing, rescuing and over-giving.

 The more you try to do what seems right, the worse it gets.
 Advice that is right for some people, can be exactly the wrong advice for you.
 It’s like being lost in a forest with the map upside down.
 If you’re pointing the wrong way, walking gets you even more lost.